 And the grand daddy of all the iPhone lens mounts...People thought this was a hoax when it first came out, but it isn't.
 You can now mount your SLR lenses onto your iPhone.
 Thank you Photojojo (again).
 This unique gadget will let you mount any of your regular SLR (or DSLR) lenses to your iPhone to get a little more creative and control over your image.
 The SLR mount runs $249 (the big lens is not included).
 Pretty crazy.

 So there you go.
+Are external iPhone camera lenses worth it?
 If you are looking for a way to expand your iPhone photography skills and have a little fun doing it these are just a few of the gadgets and tools out there you can use.
 We can't wait to see what you come up with...using your iPhone, your point and shoot, or your SLR...we love seeing the amazing artwork that people order each and every day.
 As always, if you want to print a photo on canvas you know where to come...that's right CanvasPress.com